Partial Linearity in Categories

-\begin{lemma} Any morphism canonical with respect to $\oplus$ and $\otimes$ can be expressed as the vertical composite of morphisms that are elementary canonical with respect to $\oplus$ and $\otimes$. \end{lemma}
+\begin{lemma} Any morphism canonical with respect to $\oplus$ and $\otimes$ can be expressed as the vertical composite of morphisms that are basic canonical with respect to $\oplus$ and $\otimes$. \end{lemma}

-We will refer to a morphism canonical with respect to $\oplus$ and $\otimes$ simply as canonical when the context is clear.
+\begin{proof} We can proceed by structural induction on the formation rules of a canonical morphism.
+As a base case, $i, j$, identity, and the associators and unitors of $\oplus$ and $\otimes$ are basic canonical (where the word in question is just $\_$).
+Now suppose $\beta$ and $\gamma$ are the vertical composites of basic canonical morphisms.
+Then $\beta \oplus \gamma = (1 \oplus \gamma) \circ (\beta \oplus 1)$ is expressible as a composite of basic canonical morphisms, since each factor on the right-hand side of the equality can also be expressed as such, since $\oplus$ is a functor.
+The same argument takes care of the $\beta \otimes \gamma$ case, while the $\beta \circ \gamma$ case is immediate. \end{proof}

 In what remains, we will be focused on canceling units.
-We will refer to a word (evaluated at some list of objects) as \emph{unit-free} if there is no occurrence of 0 or 1 in it.
-We will be concerned with defining a sequence of canonical morphisms that removes all units from a word and we will show that this commutes with essentially all other elementary canonical morphisms.
+We will refer to a word as \emph{unit-free} if there is no occurrence of 0 or 1 in it.
+We will be concerned with defining a concrete sequence of canonical morphisms that removes all units from a word and we will show that this commutes with essentially all other basic canonical morphisms.
 For our purposes, we will only need to define this for words up to length 2.